How To Write Relieving Letters: Best Formats, Uses, and Examples

 Conclusion

-A relieving letter is important both for the employer and the employee.
-The employer adds it to the database to keep a record of all the past employees.
-The formal document is acceptance of employee’s resignation.
-It makes clear that the notice period is over and now the employee is released from the company.
-It also clarifies any dues or settlements.
+A relieving letter holds importance for both the employer and the employee.
+For employers, it serves as a record in the database of past employees and officially acknowledges the end of the employee’s tenure.
+It confirms that the notice period is complete and that the employee has been formally released from the company, including any pending dues or settlements.

 Frequently Asked Questions